 M.A., counseling psychology, Lesley University; B.S., mathematics, Tufts University; graphic design program, Art Institute of Boston

-Specializing in scholarly and academic books and articles, I provide thoughtful, exacting, respectful edits in many content areas, including art, astrophysics, business, health care, HIV/AIDS, law, mathematics, medicine, museum studies, poetry, psychology, religion, and women’s and LGBTQ studies.
+Specializing in scholarly and academic books and articles, I provide thoughtful, exacting, respectful edits in many content areas, including art, astrophysics, business, health care, law, mathematics, museum studies, psychology, and women’s and LGBTQ studies.
 I’m also personally interested in manuscripts about quilting, beading, knitting, and cooking.
-I worked at Harvard for more than 25 years as an editor at the Harvard Art Museums, Center for Astrophysics, Harvard Business Review, and Astrophysical Journal Letters and continue as a long-term freelancer for Harvard Business School.
-As an editor who genuinely loves to proofread, I can provide meticulous proofreading for consistency, clarity, grammar, and house style.
+I worked for 33 years as an editor at the Harvard Art Museums, Center for Astrophysics, and Harvard Business Review and continue as a long-term freelancer for Harvard Business School and for clients who work in Overleaf and LaTeX.
 I’m a thorough fact-checker and Chicago Manual whiz.
+I provide meticulous proofreading for consistency, clarity, grammar, and house style.
 Clients have cited me for my diplomacy and appreciation of nuance.
-Please email me; I’d be delighted to learn about your project.
+Please email me; I'd be delighted to learn about your project.

 Address: P.O.
 Box 380447, Cambridge, MA 02238-0447